maverickmath/ashuku/README.txt

 only 5 values, than split up "mood", like "motivation", "happiness" and "stress".
 You will also see more correlations that way.

+Normally, attributes have only one score per day.
+If you input a second one, then it will overwrite the old one.
+The only exception here are cumulative scores that add up.
+This is useful when tracking time.

 Example
 =======